didorg/java8/README.md

 # Java 8

 ### To detect a memory leak
-Memory Profilers:
+Memory Profilers or Java Profilers:
-- Java VisualVM (tool that can monitor memory usage and help detect memory leaks) https://visualvm.github.io/download.html
+- Java VisualVM (Free and Open Source tool that can monitor memory usage and help detect memory leaks) https://visualvm.github.io/download.html
   - `Visual GC plugin`
+- JProfiler (Not free)

 ****************************************************************************
 Other documentation: